-But with a bit of quick thinking, some emergency italics and four exclamation marks, I point out that this is probably a double bluff!!!!
+But with a bit of quick thinking, I point out that this is probably a double bluff.

 Buoyed by this satisfactory show of mutual affection, we set off to Ask this evening for a special romantic Valentine’s Dinner – with three courses for £16.95 including a glass of Prosecco, by 8.30, we should be happily clinking glasses and stuffing our faces with bargain-priced pizza, gnocchi and rocket salad.